isomerpages/govtech-stp/_rgl-japan/00c-rgl-faq.md

 <sup>1</sup> The term “sponsor” refers to the company or government agency making the application on behalf of the traveller.
 The term “host” refers to the company or government agency that receives the traveller in the destination country/region.
 For company-sponsored travellers, the sponsor will also be the host company.

+<sup>2</sup> Japan-based travellers entering Singapore under the Singapore – Japan RGL are not required to serve a 14-day SHN at dedicated SHN facilities

-<sup>2</sup> Travellers are allowed to use private hire cars or taxis, but not public transport.
+<sup>3</sup> Travellers are allowed to use private hire cars or taxis, but not public transport.

-<sup>3</sup> Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.
+<sup>4</sup> Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.

-<sup>4</sup> Travellers can scan the SafeEntry QR code to submit their personal particulars using the TraceTogether app or a [recommended QR scanner app](https://www.safeentry.gov.sg/individual_help).
+<sup>5</sup> Travellers can scan the SafeEntry QR code to submit their personal particulars using the TraceTogether app or a [recommended QR scanner app](https://www.safeentry.gov.sg/individual_help).

 -----